 Stay At Home: Virginia Pastor Who Refused To Stop Sermons Unless Hospitalized By COVID-19 Dies From COVID-19

 A few weeks back, Virginia pastor Bishop Gerald O. Glenn went viral for his stance on the COVID-19 pandemic.
 Glenn made his feelings on canceling service due to the coronavirus known to all who had anything negative to say about him still holding services.
-When asked when he would cancel sermons or what it would take for him to cancel a service, the preacher held his ground stating, “unless I’m in jail or the hospital”.
+When asked when he would cancel sermons or what it would take for him to cancel a service, the preacher held his ground stating, “unless I’m in jail or the hospital.”

 His last known in-person church service was on March 22nd, held at Richmond’s New Deliverance Evangelistic Church.
 The service held more than 10 people according to the New York Post.

 On Sunday, his church announced “with an exceedingly sorrowful and heavy heart” that the pastor had died a week after being diagnosed with COVID-19.